 - Insert the Current Time dynamic text to display the time the map was printed.

 - The Date Saved dynamic text will also display the time the map was printed.

 Do not insert the User Name dynamic text into the layout.
 This dynamic text will populate with sensitive information about the print service.

-See A quick tour of page layouts for more information about creating effective page layouts.
+See A quick tour of page layouts in the ArcGIS Desktop help for more information about creating effective page layouts.